Triple Talaq Bill in Rajya Sabha: Know the Main Facts and the Controversies

 What is the Controversy?

-Many women have protested the act by carrying out rallies and filing cases at judiciary platforms time and again.
+Many women protested the act by carrying out rallies and filing cases at judiciary platforms time and again.

 How Beneficial Would it be for Muslim women?